 We believe that our current activities, which to date have been confined to research and development efforts, do not require licensing or approval by any governmental regulatory agency.
-However, federal, state and foreign regulations relating to crop protection products developed through biotechnology are subject to public concerns and political circumstances, and, as a result, regulations have changed and may change substantially in the future.
+However, federal, state and foreign regulations relating to crop protection products and human health applications developed through biotechnology are subject to public concerns and political circumstances, and, as a result, regulations have changed and may change substantially in the future.
 Accordingly, we may become subject to governmental regulations or approvals or become subject to licensing requirements in connection with our research and development efforts.
-We may also be required to obtain such licensing or approval from the governmental regulatory agencies described above, or from state agencies, prior to the commercialization of our genetically transformed plants.
-In addition, our marketing partners who sell products grown with our technology may be subject to government regulations.
-The imposition of unfavorable governmental regulations on our products or technology or the failure to obtain licenses or approvals in a timely manner would have a material adverse effect on our business.
+We may also be required to obtain such licensing or approval from the governmental regulatory agencies described above, or from state agencies, prior to the commercialization of our genetically transformed plants and human health technology.
+In addition, our marketing partners who utilize our technology or sell products grown with our technology may be subject to government regulations.
+If unfavorable governmental regulations are imposed on our technology or if we fail to obtain licenses or approvals in a timely manner, we may not be able to continue our operations.